ProjectCleverWeb/Semantic-UI-WordPress/README.md

 - Templates
 - Includes
-- Layouts
 - Contents
 - Assets

-**A template file** decides which layout to use based on the type of content that is being requested.
-A template file will typically have no HTML or very little HTML, but should get all the necessary includes for the page.
+**A template file** generates the general layout of a page.
+They generally call the header and footer functions, get content files, and should call any includes the page will need.

-**A include file** adds functionality to a page and should have no output unless a function or method is called in a template, layout, or content file.
-Include files are usually used for API classes and libararies, but can be used for anything related to functionality.
+**A include file** adds functionality to a page and should have no output unless a function or method is called in a template or content file.
+Include files are usually used for API classes and libararies, but can be used for any kind of functionality.

-**A layout file** decides where sidebars and other content is inserted.
-Layout files should usually have a fair or large amount of HTML content, as well as a few functionality calls; such as calling a comments thread or specific form to be generated.
-The header and footer is usually inserted via the layout file.

-**A content file** generates a group of elements and often has functionality calls for specifc elements, such as dynamic text and images.
-Content files typically output the most text, and usually have a large amount of HTML.
+**A content file** generates a group of elements and often has functionality calls for specific elements, such as dynamic text and images.
+Content files typically output the most HTML.

 **Assets** are typically static files that are commonly used.
 These files are usually images, stylesheets, fonts, and javascript files, and might also include other files that need to be precompiled before they can be used. (such as LESS and SASS/SCSS files)

-##Contributing
+## Contributing

 #### Contributing to Semantic UI